singh1114/best/_posts/2020-05-02-basic-mathematics-of-neural-networks-vectors-and-matrices-with-matplotlib.md

 That's it for the basic version of mathematics using `numpy` and `matplotlib`.
 We will talk about more extended version of mathematics in different models in later versions.

-Do [subscribe](https://ranvir.xyz/blog/subscribe) to the newsletter, so that you get to know whenever I push a new tutorial.
+Do [subscribe](https://ranvir.xyz/blog/subscribe) to the newsletter, so that you get to know whenever I push a new article.